Recreational Fishing Reports

 View more pages on your mobile device here.

-Ocean: Offshore anglers experienced a fair week of fishing.
+Ocean: Offshore anglers experienced a good week of fishing.
 Good numbers of dolphin were landed out of Oregon and Hatteras inlets.
-The majority of the dolphin were school-size fish with some nice gaffers mixed in.
-The yellowfin tuna bite slowed down, but anglers landed a few in the 30- to 50-foot range.
+The majority of the dolphin were school-size fish with some nice gaffers, weighing up to 40 pounds, in the mix.
+The yellowfin tuna bite was fair out of Oregon Inlet.
+Anglers landed quite a few large yellowfins in the 40- to 70-pound range.
 Anglers also landed blackfin tuna and wahoo.
-Billfish action was up and down over the week, but anglers caught blue and white marlin on a daily basis.
+Billfish action was good.
+Anglers landed blue and white marlin on a daily basis.
+Anglers released as many as eight white marlin in a day.
 Bottom fishing produced good numbers of blueline tilefish and triggerfish.
 Amberjacks were plentiful on most any offshore structure.
 Anglers fishing along the shore landed good numbers of Spanish mackerel and bluefish.
 Trolling small spoons produced the best catches.

 Inlets/Sounds/Bays: Inlet anglers reported good fishing.
-Flounder fishing was fair.
-Anglers landed good numbers of legal-size flounder.
+Flounder fishing remained good.
+With favorable water conditions, anglers landed good numbers of flounder, and a lot of fish were legal size.
 Live bait fished on a Carolina rig produced the best catches.
-Red drum were still being caught around the inlets on artificial jigs and cut bait.
-Anglers concentrating their efforts around shallow water shoals did the best.
-Bottom fishing producing catches of sea mullet and spot.
-Those fishing at Oregon Inlet Bridge landed sheepshead and black drum.
-Speckled trout were caught throughout the sounds.
-The majority of the fish were still on the small side with a few keeper-fish mixed in.
+Anglers concentrating their efforts around high tide landed the bulk of the fish.
+Red drum were still being caught around the inlets.
+Artificial jigs and cut bait produced the best catches.
+Bottom fishing produced catches of sea mullet and spot.
+Anglers fishing at Oregon Inlet Bridge landing sheepshead and black drum.
+Speckled trout were caught throughout local sound waters.
+Swan Quarter area anglers landed a few flounder and red drum.

 Piers/Shore: Pier and surf anglers experienced another good week of fishing.
 Anglers caught plenty of bluefish and Spanish mackerel.
-Low light conditions were the best time for Spanish mackerel.
+Low light conditions were the best for catching Spanish mackerel.
+Gotcha plugs and sting silvers were the go to lures for bluefish and Spanish mackerel.
+A few king mackerel and cobia were landed by anglers fishing with live bait off the ends of the piers.
 Anglers fishing on the bottom were rewarded with good catches of sea mullet and spot.
-Anglers fishing the surf zone and from the beaches caught a few red drum.
+A handful of triggerfish and sheepshead were landed, as well.
 Surf casters caught good numbers of sea mullet and pompano.
 Lots of citation-size fish were weighed in.
-The area from Rodanthe to Hatteras produced the best catches.
+Rodanthe to Hatteras area produced the best catches.
 Sand fleas were the bait of choice for the larger fish.

-Inlets/Sounds/Bays: The flounder bite was doing well around the N.C.
-Port turning basin and in Taylor’s Creek, Bogue Sound, Core Sound and the Newport River.
-Live mullet and mudminnows werel the best baits, and the area creeks were full of both.
-Bottom-fishing anglers using cut bait landed spot, croaker, bluefish, pufferfish, stingrays and red drum in the sounds.
-Sheepshead were biting on live urchins around the piers, bridges and structure in the sounds and in the turning basin.
-Red drum anglers started to see over-the-slot fish in the Neuse, as well as slot redfish in Bogue and Core sounds.
-There were still fleeting reports of late-season cobia, one from the beach at Fort Macon and one from the port.
+Inlets/Sounds/Bays: The flounder bite was decent around the N.C.
+Port turning basin, including Taylor’s Creek, Bogue Sound, Core Sound and the Newport River.
+Live mullet and mudminnows were good baits to use to land the flounder, and the area creeks were full of both.
+Bottom-fishing anglers using cut bait caught spot, croaker, bluefish, pufferfish, stingrays and red drum.
+Sheepshead were biting on blue crab chucks fished around the piers, bridges and other structure in the sounds and in the turning basin.
+Red drum anglers started to see over-the-slot drum in the Neuse, as well as slot-size redfish in Bogue and Core sounds.

-Piers/Shore: Shore and pier anglers reported catching bluefish, spot, pompano, croaker and sea mullet while bottom fishing cut bait.
-Plugging for Spanish mackerel had its highs and lows, but most anglers reported that the cooler times of early morning and late afternoon were the most productive.
-A few shore anglers also reported success with fishing live mullet on a Carolina rig for flounder in the surf.
+Piers/Shore: Shore and pier anglers reported catching bluefish, spot, pompano, croaker and sea mullet while bottom fishing with cut bait.
+Fresh shrimp and blood worms were the go-to bait.
+Plugging for Spanish mackerel had its good and bad days.
+You had to be there at the right time.
+Most anglers reported the best catches during cooler times of the early morning and late afternoon.
+A few shore anglers also had success with fishing live mullet on a Carolina rig for flounder in the surf.

 |N.C.
 Division of Marine Fisheries • 3441 Arendell Street • Morehead City, NC 28557 • 252-726-7021 or 800-682-2632 |